wayneIBM/vpc-on-classic/errors.md

 ## validation_max_value
 **Message**: A value provided for a parameter is larger than allowed.

-Provide a smaller value that meets the maximum as given by the [specification](https://{DomainName}/apidocs/vpc-on-classic){: external}.
+Provide a smaller value that meets the maximum as given by the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.

 ## validation_min_value
 **Message**: A value provided for a parameter is smaller than allowed.

 You may get this error if you try to create a subnet with `total_ipv4_address_count` less than 8.

-Provide a larger value that meets the minimum as given by the [specification](https://{DomainName}/apidocs/vpc-on-classic){: external}.
+Provide a larger value that meets the minimum as given by the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.

 ## validation_not_null
 **Message**: The field supplied must be null.